GazzolaLab/PyElastica/README.md

 3) There is a 15-20 second startup delay while the simulation is initialized.
 This is a one time cost whenever the Python script is run and resetting the simulation using `.rest()` does not incur this delay for subsequent simulations.

+4) We suggest installing `requirements.txt` and `optional-requirements.txt`, to run Elastica without any problem.